imrafaelmerino/vertx-effect/docs/README.md

    - **headers** :: JsObj

-Let's create a function that takes two arguments; the number of retries in case of a timeout takes place, and a search term.
+Let's create a function that takes two arguments; the number of retries in case of a timeout takes place or the tcp connection is closed, and a search term.
 We wait one second before making the first attempt, two seconds before making the second one and so forth.
 If other error happens, or the function uses up the number of attempts, the function returns an empty json.